Community Midwife, Botany Maternity Unit

-As a midwife, she can work with women and families during one of the most exciting and significant periods of their lives, says Asma Haidari who is currently completing her Bachelor of Health Science (Midwifery).
+As a midwife, she can work with women and families during one of the most exciting and significant periods of their lives, says Asma Haidari who completed a Bachelor of Health Science (Midwifery) and, after finishing her birthing rotation, is now working as a community midwife at the Botany Maternity Unit.

-“I’ve really enjoyed the hands-on experience and the clinical placements this degree offers.
+“I’ve really enjoyed the hands-on experience and the clinical placements AUT’s midwifery degree offers.
 It’s a beautiful experience to be a part of the excitement of the parents to be as the birth approaches, and support them during the birth process and the parenting afterwards.”

 She would highly recommend midwifery to those who are passionate about women’s health and who want to make a difference in the quality of care women and their families receive in these special moments of their lives.

 “As much as birth is a beautiful physiological process, complications can arise which can create stressful situations.
 Therefore, being calm and handling stressful situations is a good skill to have.
-My career vision is to one day be able to provide amazing midwifery care to women in my community, especially those from a refugee background and those who aren’t aware of the maternity care they can receive throughout childbirth.
+I want to provide amazing midwifery care to women in my community, especially those from a refugee background and those who aren’t aware of the maternity care they can receive throughout childbirth.
 I want to advocate for these women to receive the optimal healthcare.”

 Choosing AUT